dbos-inc/dbos-docs/docs/cloud-tutorials/best-practices.md

 ### Linked databases (BYODB)
 * DBOS Cloud will not configure `approle` for linked database
-* DBOS cloud will not provide a default SSL certificate for linked database [FIXME: what is the expected flow here?]
+* DBOS Cloud will not provide a default SSL certificate for linked database [FIXME: what is the expected flow here?]

 ## Users and organizations

 ### Registering a new user
-- A new user needs to be signed up with DBOS cloud (through auth0) before registering a cloud account.
+- A new user needs to be signed up with DBOS Cloud (through auth0) before registering a Cloud account.

 ### Refresh tokens
 The preferred way to programmatically authenticate with DBOS Cloud is to use refresh tokens.
 Note they: